sguzmanm/ColombianGovOpenDataVis/react-frontend/README.md

 ## Folder structure

+- .firebase: Firebase config dir.
+- public: Public files, including index.html, icons and favicon.
-- src: Contains the code developed for the application
+- src: Contains the code developed for the application.
   - App.js: Contains the app component.
-This is the main component of the app
+This is the main component of the app.
   - assets: Contains main assets of the project: icons, images, etc.
   - components: Contains all app components besides app itself
   - index.js: Main file needed for react to build the SPA
-  - public: Public files
-- dist: Where the production ready app is located in order to be copied to the backend
+- build: Where the production ready app is located in order to be deployed in a static server.
+- .firebasesrc: Project name for firebase CLI deployment.
+- firebase.json: Setup of folder for deploying files from "build" config.